nicholas-cantina/holocron/README.md

 # Holocron

-Holocron is a Python testing playground for generating bot responses and exploring hallucinated memories.
+Holocron is a Python testing playground for generating bot responses.
+If offers tooling to experiment with memory creation/recall, prompt construction, and inference strategies.

 ## Setup

-Follow these steps to set up the project:

 1. Create a virtual environment:
     ```sh